 Applications for funding

-With the exception of the equal opportunities monitoring questions, the personal data you give us will be used to process an application by Jerwood Arts staff and Trustees, and maybe shared external members of our selection panels named in the call of entries.
+With the exception of the equal opportunities monitoring questions, the personal data you give us will be used to process an application by Jerwood Arts staff, Trustees and Artist Advisers, and maybe shared external members of our selection panels named in the call of entries.
 We will only contact you in connection to your application.

 Any answers you give to the equal opportunities monitoring questions will not be viewed with your application and will only be used anonymously for the purposes of evaluating, reporting and marketing analysis.
 This data will only ever be shared in its aggregated anonymous form.